-The Family Educational Rights and Privacy Act of 1974 (FERPA) - Title 20 of the United States Code, Section 1232g, as amended - provides current and former students of the university with specific rights of access to and control over their student record information.
-In compliance with the statute, appropriate federal regulations, and guidelines recommended by the American Association of Collegiate Registrars and Admissions Officers, the university has adopted procedures that implement these rights.
+Under the Family Educational Rights and Privacy Act of 1974 (FERPA) - Title 20 of the United States Code, Section 1232g, as amended - current and former students of the university have certain rights with regard to their educational records.
+Washington University's FERPA policy is available via the Office of the University Registrar's website.